andykasen13/Programming-Languages/My Language/README.md

 ## Variables
 ### Declaration
-When **creating** a new variable, initialize it using `spawn`, followed by the type afterwards.
+When **creating** a new variable, initialize it using the data type followed by the identifier.

-`spawn int enemy1;`
+`int enemy1;`

-GameStyle supports `int`, `String`, `char`, `real`, and `boolean`. ints will declare it with a value of `0`.
-Strings declare to `""`, and booleans declare to `true`.
+MarioKart supports `int`, `String`, `char`, `real`, and `boolean`. ints will declare it with a value of `0`.
+Strings declare to `""`, chars to `''`, reals to `0.0`, and booleans to `true`.

 ### Assignment
 If you need to **assign** a new value to a variable, simply follow this syntax:

-`enemy1 = "new value";`
+`enemy1 tiesWith 3;`

 ### Initialization
 If you need to **initialize** a new variable, simply follow this syntax:

-`spawn String enemy1Name = "Todd";`
+`String enemy1Name tiesWith "Todd";`

 ### Typing
 Variables are **not** dynamic.
 Once something is declared ann `int`, it must remain an `int`.

-Casting and type-switching are not allowed in GameStyle.
+Casting and type-switching are not allowed in MarioKart.

 ## Functions
 ### Defining a Function
-Defining a function in GameStyle requires an output type, a name, and optional parameters (each with their own types).
+Defining a function in MarioKart requires an output type, a name, and optional parameters (each with their own types).
 Example:
 ```
 boolean collision requires int x1, int x2, int y1, int y2 {
 if x1 == x2 and y1 == y2 return true;
 else return false;
 }
 ```
 This function takes in four ints, and returns a boolean.
-The `requires` keyword is how you signify parameters in GameStyle - if your function has no parameters, you do not need this keyword whatsoever.
+The `requires` keyword is how you signify parameters in MarioKart - if your function has no parameters, you do not need this keyword whatsoever.

 ### Calling Functions
 The `summon` keyword initiates a function call.
 Example: